-Abstract-This paper presents two new MATLAB-based tools for tuning fixed-structure linear control systems in the frequency domain: HINFSTRUCT and LOOPTUNE.
+Abstract-This paper presents two new MATLAB-based tools for tuning fixed-structure linear control systems in the frequency domain: hinfstruct and looptune.
 These tools can directly tune control architectures with multiple feedback loops and multiple fixed-order, fixed-structure control elements.
-The controller parameters are tuned using non-smooth H{∞} optimization but little a-priori knowledge of the H{∞} theory is required to use the tools.
-This makes them ideally suited for real-world applications where the control system structure and complexity are constrained.
+The controller parameters are tuned using non-smooth $H{\infty}$ optimization but little a-priori knowledge of the $H{\infty}$ theory is required.
+This makes such tools ideally suited for realworld applications where the control system structure and complexity are constrained.
+An application to helicopter control is discussed and the results of an extensive benchmark of hinfstruct vs. hifoo are reported.

-I. INTRODUCTION
+I. Introduction

-H{∞} theory [1]-[4] provides powerful techniques for synthesizing controllers in the frequency-domain.
-Typical design requirements such as speed of response, control bandwidth, disturbance rejection, and robust stability can be expressed as constraints on the gain (H{∞} norm) of well-chosen closed-loop transfer functions.
+$H{\infty}$ theory [1], [2], [3], [4] provides powerful techniques for synthesizing controllers in the frequency-domain.
+Typical design requirements such as speed of response, control bandwidth, disturbance rejection, and robust stability are naturally expressed as constraints on the gain ( $H{\infty}$ norm) of well-chosen closed-loop transfer functions.
 In turn, efficient algorithms and software tools are available to synthesize MIMO controllers that satisfy such gain constraints [1], [5], [6].

-Yet existing H{∞} synthesis tools have practical limitations that have slowed their adoption in industry.
-H{∞} controllers are monolithic whereas most embedded control architectures are decentralized collections of simple control elements such as gains and PID controllers.
-H{∞} controllers tend to be complex (high number of states) whereas embedded controllers tend to have low complexity.
-And recasting the design requirements as a single aggregate H{∞} constraint is challenging for most engineers.
+Yet existing $H{\infty}$ synthesis tools have practical limitations that have slowed their adoption in industry. $H{\infty}$ controllers are monolithic whereas most embedded control architectures are decentralized collections of simple control elements such as gains and PID controllers. $H{\infty}$ controllers tend to be opaque and complex (high number of states) whereas embedded controllers tend to be intuitive and have low complexity.
+And recasting the design requirements as a single aggregate $H{\infty}$ constraint can be challenging for engineers.
 As a result, hand tuning and optimization-based tuning tend to remain the norm for decentralized control systems.

-This paper presents new MATLAB tools for Structured H{∞} Synthesis that overcome the limitations listed above.
-These tools are part of MathWorks' Robust Control Toolbox [6] and leverage state-of-the-art nonsmooth optimizers [7], [8] to directly and efficiently tune arbitrary control architectures.
-By "arbitrary," we mean any single- or multiple-loop block diagram arrangement containing any number and type of linear control elements, from simple gains and PIDs to more complex notch filters and observer-based controllers.
-Some of these tools also automate the H{∞} formulation, allowing users to tune the controller elements directly from high-level specifications.
-Finally, despite the lack of convexity, these tools perform well in practice, both in terms of speed of execution and quality of the solutions.
+This paper presents new MATLAB tools for Structured $H{\infty}$ Synthesis [6] that overcome the limitations listed above.
+These tools leverage state-of-the-art nonsmooth optimizers [7], [8] to directly and efficiently tune arbitrary control architectures.
+By "arbitrary," we mean any single- or multiple-loop block diagram arrangement containing any number and type of linear control elements, from simple gains and PIDs to more complex notch filters and state-space controllers.
+Some of these tools also automate the $H{\infty}$ formulation, allowing users to tune the controller elements directly from high-level specifications.
+Finally, despite the lack of convexity, these tools perform well in practice, both in terms of